 Cordova is a blue-collar town, with 47.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cordova is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Cordova who work in office and administrative support (10.96%), management occupations (9.59%), and sales jobs (8.22%).

-A relatively large number of people in Cordova telecommute to their jobs.
-Overall, about 8.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.22% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Cordova does not have a public transit system used by locals to get to and from work.